cskylab/cskylab/cs-mod/k8s-mod/gitlab/charts/gitlab/README.md

 ## Release Notes

-Check the [releases documentation](doc/releases/index.md) for information on important releases, and see the [changelog](CHANGELOG.md) for the full details on any release.
+Check the [version mappings documentation](doc/installation/version_mappings.md) for information on important releases, and see the [changelog](CHANGELOG.md) for the full details on any release.

 ## Contributing